arthurscchan/ProvMark/documentation/usage.md

 - cam:    CamFlow

 #### Tools Base Directory:
-- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system with a specific provenance collecting tool; ignored for CamFlow
+- Base directory of the chosen tool, it is assumed that if you want to execute this benchmarking system with a specific provenance collecting tool; ignored if tools are globally accessible

 #### Result Type:
 - rb: benchmark only